In a blur of early parenthood, I remember thinking to myself in a I-long-for-time-on-my-own moment, “I can’t wait until all the kids are at school!”

 There’s another little story, insignificant really, to tell in the timeline from early parenting to the now.
 It’s about the last couple of weeks before school finished last year.
 Knowing, as I did, about the changes just ahead, I planned to dedicate lazy days doing things son and I loved to do together (visit the environmental centre and museum) before the busyness of the school holidays began with my other 3 children added to the mix.

 But it didn’t happen.
 No. Those weeks before school ended were hard for many reasons, and frantically busy.
 Stressful even.
 My plans for special days didn’t happen and I felt sad about that at the time.
 I still do, a little.
 It isn’t guilt…but rather a touch of grief.
 Sadness.
 Disappointment in losing something hoped for.
 It’s interesting how a particular emotion can take me back to another time.
 As I let the feeling of disappointment wash over me in a quiet moment, I could see myself standing where I was 4 years previous.
 At the risk of sounding perfectly strange, it felt like I was looking out of the eyes of my younger self for a moment!
-One little insignificant story leads to another: as conversations often go.
+One little insignificant story leads to another, as thoughts often go.

 Rewind 4 years.
 Again, I was preparing for a new phase.
 My baby boy was 14 months at the time.
 I didn’t particularly adore breastfeeding, I enjoyed the bonding time — yes — and I believe breastfeeding is a wonderful thing, but I do remember feeling glad once each of my babies moved on.
 Expect for this time.
 This time, with my youngest child, I wanted to mark that last feed.
 This is the last feed!
 It’s rather silly, really.
 I pondered it for a week, and then one day, my son just stopped.
 Just like that; before I could experience the finale.
-It’s how it should be, in many ways, but I didn’t get that celebratory feed.
+It’s how it should be, but I didn’t get that celebratory feed.
 That last feed where I marveled in the wonder of raising each of my babies to the next stage of their life.